Securitybits-io/blog.securitybits.io/_posts/2019-08-10-ropemporium-1-split.md

 ---
+layout: post
+current: post
+cover: assets/images/posts/2019/08/ropemporium-1-split/GTY_Hacker.jpg
+navigation: True
 title: 'ROPEmporium: 1-Split (64-bit)'
 date: 2019-08-10
-thumbnailImagePosition: left
-thumbnailImage: /img/posts/2019/08/ropemporium-1-split/GTY_Hacker.jpg
-coverImage: /img/posts/2019/08/ropemporium-1-split/GTY_Hacker.jpg
-coversize: partial
-coverMeta: out
-metaAlignment: center
-clearReading: true
-categories:
-- Exploit-Development
-- ROPEmporium
-- CTF
 tags:
-- ctf
-- dev
-- getting-started
-- ropemporium
-- rop
-- exploit
+  - exploit-dev
-showTags: false
-showPagination: true
-showSocial: true
-showDate: true
-comments: false
-summary: "Doing a ROPEmporium Series, time to switch it up with Split!"
+class: post-template
+subclass: 'post'
+author: christoffer
 ---
+> Doing a ROPEmporium Series, time to switch it up with Split!

-Before you read any further go back and have a look on my previous [ROPEmporium](https://blog.securitybits.io/2019/08/ropemporium-0-ret2win-64-bit/) post, as this post will build on that knowledge.
+Before you read any further go back and have a look on my previous [ROPEmporium](https://blog.securitybits.io/ropemporium-0-ret2win) post, as this post will build on that knowledge.
 But also have some familiarity of

 - GDB
 - Radare2